Mounya1/Obesity-ML-Rstudio/README.md

 # Obesity Level Predictive Modeling

+## Problem Statement
+Obesity has become a major public health concern worldwide, contributing to increased risks of chronic diseases such as diabetes, heart disease, and certain cancers.
+Despite numerous efforts to combat obesity, its prevalence continues to rise.
+The problem lies in understanding what factors contribute most to obesity and how they vary across different populations.
+There is a need for data-driven insights to identify the key lifestyle, demographic, and environmental factors influencing obesity rates.
+This project aims to analyze obesity data to uncover these patterns and provide actionable information for healthcare providers and policymakers.

 ##  Project Overview

 This project focuses on predicting **Body Mass Index (BMI)** and **Obesity Levels** using demographic, lifestyle, and health-related factors from individuals in Mexico, Peru, and Colombia.
 The dataset includes both real and synthetically generated records, enabling comprehensive predictive modeling for preventive healthcare interventions.